uabrc/uabrc.github.io/docs/uab_cloud/tutorial/volumes.md

 ## Increasing a Persistent Volume

-In the event you need more storage or want to optimize your resource allocation, you can achieve either with just a few clicks.
-Follow the steps below to update your volume size.
+In the event you need to increase your resource allocation, you can achieve this with just a few clicks.
+Follow the steps below to increase your volume size.

 1. Accessing the Dashboard
     1. Log into your Cloud.rc account, and locate the sidebar on the main dashboard.